vmiklos/vmiklos.github.com/2024/sw-textbox-capture.md

 ## Motivation

-As described in a [previous post]({filename}/2014/textbox.adoc), Writer implements the TextBox feature with a pair of object: a Draw shape (with complex geometry) and a (hidden) Writer TextFrame, providing complex content.
+As described in a [previous post]({filename}/2014/textbox.adoc), Writer implements the TextBox feature with a pair of objects: a Draw shape (with complex geometry) and a (hidden) Writer TextFrame, providing complex content.
 To avoid wrapping problems, the underlying TextFrame always has its wrap type set to "through", i.e. text may wrap around the Draw shape, but the hidden TextFrame is always ignored during text wrapping.